Looking for vegan sources of vitamin B12? You’re in the right place!

 “Eating too much fruit and vegetables is bad for you”

-Energy – B12 aids the production of red blood cells which carry oxygen all around our bodies and give us energy to take on the day ahead.
+Energy – B12 aids the production of red blood cells which carry oxygen all around our bodies and give us the energy to take on the day ahead.

 Digestion – B12 supports healthy digestion and the absorption of vital nutrients.